 At Cleanshelf we’ve seen usage insights drive ROI.
 This was highlighted in a recent client case where IT led the rollout of file sharing and collaboration software Box.com.

 Box acts as a cloud-based central content hub.
 Offering enterprise-grade security and compliance and integrations with over a thousand leading software applications, IT departments in companies across the globe have introduced the tool to support digital workplace evolution.
-Regularly these team are moving staff from outdated and insecure, or even personal and unsanctioned “shadow” tools.
+Regularly these teams are moving staff from outdated and insecure, or even personal and unsanctioned “shadow” tools.

 But transitions often stall as IT lacks clarity on license uptake and usage.